Spirent/stc-ansible/README.md

 ### Adding Tags to Ports, Emulated Devices and Stream blocks

 When creating Ports, Emulated Device or Stream blocks, the "tag" can be identified.
-Multiple tags are seperated by SPACE in ansible.
+Multiple tags are separated by SPACE in Ansible.
 Thus, SPACE is not allowed to define one single tag.
 Otherwise, it will be treated as multiple tags.

 ##### 1. Tag Ports